Home - Book Preview

 "Great, I'm going to show Matt his room, then my lab and the rest of the building."

 "Follow me!"
-I said heading for the grand staircase.
+I said dramatically, swinging my arm around and pointing up the grand staircase.

-When we reached the mezzanine level, I looked over the balcony.
+When we reached the mezzanine level, We looked over the balcony together.

 "Matt, this lobby will be restored back to near original.
-The hotel check in desk is over there, and the restaurant and dining room are that way, I said pointing it out."
+The hotel check in desk will be over there and the restaurant and dining room are that way," I said pointing it out.

 He just listened, and looked around as I described the coming changes.